-The rationale for funding activities was first based on the eligibility of the activity and compliance with national objectives.
-Secondly, the demonstrated evidence of need in the community based upon an evaluation of the accessibility for disabled individuals to City sidewalks and the conditions of the existing sidewalks.
-Additional consideration was given based on the community's or the agency/organization's past history of expenditure of the CDBG funds for similar projects and the prospect of leveraging other funds for this activity.
-Finally, the City will provide CDBG funds to activities principally benefitting low/mod income persons in the City, but additional consideration is given to projects that benefit the target areas of the City.
+The rationale for funding activities was based on the eligibility of the activity.
+The activity must meet a national objective and demonstrate evidence of need in the community.
+Consideration was based on the organization's capacity to compliantly expend CDBG funds and the organization's ability to leverage other resources to fund the activity.
+Additionally, a high priority was given to activities based on the organization's ability to complete the project in a timely manner.
+The City will provide CDBG funds to activities principally benefitting low/mod income persons in the City; priority is given to persons residing in the target areas of the City.